softprops/porteurbars/README.md

 # porteurbars [![Build Status](https://travis-ci.org/softprops/porteurbars.svg?branch=master)](https://travis-ci.org/softprops/porteurbars)

-> portable git hosted project templates
+> portable github hosted project templates

-Porteurbars is a self-service command line interface for bootstrapping your workflow by generating projects from github hosted handlebars templates.
+Porteurbars is a fast and simple command line interface for templatizing your development workflow.
+Templatize your boilerplate, share your templates on github.

 ## goals

 * no runtime dependencies
-* use existing familiar tools: handlebars, git(hub)
+* use existing and familiar tools: handlebars, github
 * use environment for configuration
 * fast
 * focused feature set